N2823 Camp Riversite Rd, Lima

 Join the “Camp Riversite, Sheboygan County 4-H” Facebook Page to sign up for these events.
 4-H Camp Riversite educational programming is free and open to everyone.
 Donations accepted and reservations are recommended.

-April 25th 10 am – 12 pm – Earth Day Celebration – Come celebrate the beauty of nature at this family event.
+Watch for any changed for this event – April 25th 10 am – 12 pm – Earth Day Celebration – Come celebrate the beauty of nature at this family event.
 A nature hike will be the highlight of this springtime celebration and we will make a flower craft to take with you.

 May 16th 10 am – 12 pm – Spring Wildflower Hike – In May, the forest comes alive with thousands of wildflowers!
 You won’t want to miss our amazing guest speaker as he guides us down the trail at this family-friendly event.

 If your club, group or even family want to reserve 4-H Camp Riversite for a day, night or weekend there are just a few easy steps to follow!